 For you did not receive the spirit of bondage again to fear, but you received the Spirit of adoption by whom we cry out, “Abba, Father.”Romans 8:15

 The New Covenant gives us legal adoption into the family of God.
-Once you believe in Jesus, you legally become a son of God.
+Once we believe in Jesus, we legally become a son/daughter of God.
 But the legal aspect is only half of the story.